 If a child is too large for a child restraint system, the child should sit in the rear seat and must be restrained using the vehicle's seat belt.
-See "Seat belts" in this section for details.
+See "Seat belts" on page 46 for details.

-• For effective protection in automobile accidents and sudden stops, child must be properly restrained using a seat belt or child restraint system depending on the age and size of the child.
+For effective protection in automobile accidents and sudden stops, a child must be properly restrained, using a seat belt or child restraint system depending on the age and size of the child.
 Holding a child in your arms is not a substitute for a child restraint system.
-In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior. • Toyota strongly urges use of a proper child restraint system which conforms to the size of the child, and is put on the rear seat.
+In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior.
+Toyota strongly urges use of a proper child restraint system which conforms to the size of the child, installed on the rear seat.
 According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.

 - Never put a rear-facing child restraint system on the front seat.
-In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat. - Unless it is unavoidable, do not put a child restraint system on the front seat. - A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
+In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat. - A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
 Always move the seat as far back as possible, because the force of the deploying airbag could cause death or serious injury to the child.